-The original A-CAM 10/1 Mbps build-out requirements commence in 2020 and increase 10 percent per year.
+The original A-CAM 10/1 Mbps build-out requirements commenced in 2020 and increase 10 percent per year.
 As part of the modifications to the A-CAM program, milestones for 25/3 Mbps were introduced commencing as of 2022 for A-CAM carriers and while the 10/1 Mbps requirements must still be completed by 2026, the final 25/3 Mbps milestone is 2028.
 Therefore, LICT must comply with two different sets of milestones through 2028 for A-CAM.
+The first build-out milestone for December 31, 2020 was that 40% of the 10/1 Mbps locations were required to be built.
+LICT has complied with this build-out requirement for the A-CAM companies.